 This may seem obvious but happens.
 Check the thermostat on your unit and be sure the temperature is set low enough for it to kick on.

-Once general maintenance and main components are checked if a unit is still not working than it is likey time to replace it.
+Once general maintenance and main components are checked if a unit is still not working it is likely time to replace it.

 A professional can be called to fix it but is likely not worth the effort since the cost is usually more than replacing the entire unit with a new more efficient model.

-There are many affordable options if a new unit is needed click here to see our pick.
+There are many affordable options even quiet units if a new unit is needed click here to see our pick.